dumitrucalin/project-management/README.md

 	SERVER:
 		- Update group collection/routes -> !!!deleteUsers db function!!!
 		- Update task collection/routes
-		- Use "upseart" to search if a group/user already exist or not
+		- Use "upsert" to search if a group/user already exist or not